—

 A collective is where the line between socialism and capitalism begins to blur.

 A collective can take innumerable forms, and can be dedicated to the production of mutual benefit of many different kinds.
-The most common, and perhaps the most important, is commercial in nature, as it is through the commercial entities whose activity comprises economics that most justice is won and lost in a word wherein, again, the vast majority of opportunity and its dependent, quality of life, are sold.
+The most common, and perhaps the most important, is commercial in nature, as it is through the commercial entities whose activity comprises economics that most justice is won and lost in a world wherein, again, the vast majority of opportunity and its dependent, quality of life, are sold.

 Let us consider a few of the forms which the collective may take in pursuit of this preeminent potential: